IrinaStatsLab/Awesome-CGM/README.md

 ### Other
 * [Hall (2018)](https://github.com/irinagain/Awesome-CGM/wiki/Hall-(2018))
   * This study analyzes how blood glucose fluctuates in healthy individuals by using a CGM to monitor glucose.
 Standardized meals (breakfast only) were given to a subset of patients in order to monitor the effect of meals on the glucose readings of healthy individuals.
 The subjects in this study had no prior diabetes diagnosis.
   * Found by Elizabeth Chun.
-CGM Processor by David Buchanan, Elizabeth Chun.
+CGM Processor by David Buchanan, Sangaman Senthil, Elizabeth Chun.
 Uploaded by Elizabeth Chun, Mary Martin.

 * [Åm (2018)](https://github.com/irinagain/Awesome-CGM/wiki/%C3%85m-(2018))
   * This study was done on an **animal** model, specifically **pigs**, in order to study sensor placement and the corresponding effects on CGM data.
 In order to simulate meals, glucose infusions were given to non-diabetic, anesthetized pigs through IV.